sjbravom/sjbravom.github.io/_pages/research.md

 ## What determinants for multimodality?
 Investigating preferences for multimodality in Toulouse.
 with Imane Hoummirat and [Isabelle Laplace](https://cv.hal.science/isabelle-laplace).
-(Draft available upon request)

 <details>
 <summary>Abstract: </summary>